rcemper/DK_memory-configuration-wizard/README.md

 http://localhost:42773/csp/sys/UtilHome.csp
 ```
 ### How to use it
-This presents OEX package [isc-json](https://openexchange.intersystems.com/package/isc-json) using the actual IPM module
+This presents OEX package [IRIS memory configuration wizard](https://github.com/r-cemper/IRIS-memory-configuration-wizard_docker) using the actual IPM module
-All user documentation is found there in the [original repo](https://github.com/intersystems/isc-json/blob/master/docs/user-guide.md)
+All user documentation is found there in the [original repo](https://github.com/bdeboe/isc-mem-config/blob/main/README.md)